auschill/ParallelProgrammingLabs/index.md

 # Acknowledgement

-- This is effort is partially supported by **Cadence Design Systems** through Clemson Cadence Project [link](https://sites.google.com/g.clemson.edu/clemson-cadence-project/home).
+- This effort is partially supported by **Cadence Design Systems** through Clemson Cadence Project [link](https://sites.google.com/g.clemson.edu/clemson-cadence-project/home).
-- This is effort is partially supported by NSF grants CNS-2027069 and CCF-2106750.
+- This effort is partially supported by NSF grants CNS-2027069, CCF-2106750, and CNS-2438325, as well as ONR grant N000142412623.
 - Many Ugrad and Grad students from Clemson University and the University of Rhode Island (URI) contributed to this repo.
 - Facutly members: Prof. Qing (Ken) Yang [link](https://www.ele.uri.edu/~qyang/) from URI and Prof. Tao Wei [link](https://sites.google.com/g.clemson.edu/nextlabdoc/home) from Clemson.